pagkly/Zed/Investopedia3/What the Net Asset Value per Share Means for ETFs and Mutual Funds.md

 What the Net Asset Value per Share Means for ETFs and Mutual Funds
 ## What Is Net Asset Value Per Share – NAVPS?

-Net asset value per share (NAVPS) is an expression for net asset value that represents the value per share of a [mutual fund](https://www.investopedia.com/terms/m/mutualfund.asp), an exchange-traded fund (ETF), or a [closed-end fund](https://www.investopedia.com/financial-edge/0712/closed-end-vs.-open-end-funds.aspx).
-It is calculated by dividing the total [net asset value](https://www.investopedia.com/terms/n/nav.asp) of the fund or company by the number of shares outstanding and is also known as book value per share.
+Net asset value per share (NAVPS) is an expression for net asset value that represents the value per share of a [[mutual fund]](https://www.investopedia.com/terms/m/mutualfund.asp), an exchange-traded fund (ETF), or a [[closed-end fund]](https://www.investopedia.com/financial-edge/0712/closed-end-vs.-open-end-funds.aspx).
+It is calculated by dividing the total [[net asset value]](https://www.investopedia.com/terms/n/nav.asp) of the fund or company by the number of shares outstanding and is also known as book value per share.

 ## The Formula for Net Asset Value Per Share – NAVPS Is